Coronavirus Outbreak Management Plan

 - Facility administration monitors updates from regulatory agencies including CDC, NJDOH and CMS.
 Communication with public health agencies is conducted as required and includes reporting outbreak statistics and a daily line list of affected individuals.
 The Executive Director, Director of Wellness, Infection Preventionist and department directors will meet daily and review all directives to ensure implementation as required.

 - The House of Good Shepherd abides by all laws and regulations.
 Outbreak concerns are immediately reported to the local, county and state health department, as required, the Ombudsman (if applicable) and any other government agencies that may be required based on the outbreak.

 12. Resident Quality of Life Protocol

 - The facility recognizes the importance of socialization and meaningful activity for our residents.
 To prevent loneliness, the use of humor, engagement in activities of choice, and mental activity provided with a large dose of kindness is also healing.
-Maintaining quality of life is especially important during a period when visitation and group activities are restricted.
+Maintaining quality of life is especially important during a period when visitation and group activities may be restricted.
 Keeping up morale and using distraction to reduce stress is equally important during a crisis as providing excellent physical care.

 13. Supply Inventory Protocol

 - Supply par levels are maintained and reviewed by the Executive Director, Director of Wellness, and Infection Control Preventionist in the event of an outbreak.
 PPE supplies, food, cleaning products, disposable resident care products, and equipment needs are monitored weekly and replaced based on established levels.